CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/NET.2.1 WLAN operation.txt

 2 risk situation
 -----------------

-The following specific threats and vulnerabilities are of particular importance in the area of ​​WLAN operation:
+The following specific threats and vulnerabilities are of particular importance in WLAN operation:

 ### 2 1 Failure or malfunction of a wireless network